burlachenkok/exploring-python3/python3-note.md

 ## Programming Languages Taxonomy

 There are a lot of programming languages these days.
-One way to analyze programming languages is from the angle of the implemented type system (types are objectd and operations with them, and this concept id close by to concept of Algebrs in mathematics):
+One way to analyze programming languages is from the angle of the implemented type system (types are objects and operations with them, and this concept is close by to the concept of Algebras in mathematics, even in mathematics Alebra operations is closed under the underlying set and for types it's not necessary the case):

 * **Static Type System** - statically typed system languages are those in which type checking is done at compile time.
 * **Dynamic Type System** - dynamically typed languages are those in which type checking is done at runtime (execution time).